 Santee Cooper Renewable Energy is made in South Carolina from South Carolina resources, and it's helping power our state forward.

 Biomass is a broad category of renewable energy sources that are generated from organic matter.
 Common forms of biomass include forest and other wood waste, yard waste and animal waste.
 Santee Cooper has several contracts with independent power producers to generate biomass from wood waste and landfill gas.

 As landfill waste decomposes, it produces methane gas, which can be converted into energy through a process that also reduces greenhouse-gas emissions.
 Santee Cooper is the only energy provider in South Carolina converting landfill methane gas into clean, homegrown electricity at six Green Power Generating Stations with a combined capacity of 28 MW.

-Santee Cooper receives additional solar power from installations in Chesterfield, Myrtle Beach, Bucksville, Orangeburg, Colleton, Aiken, and Bluffton.
-We also have more than two dozen Green Power Solar Schools across the state as well, a project with the electric cooperatives of South Carolina to install 2-kW solar arrays and provide the schools a renewable energy curriculum to help students learn about renewable energy and track output from their own solar panels.
+Santee Cooper receives additional solar power from installations in Chesterfield, Myrtle Beach, Bucksville, Orangeburg, Colleton, Aiken and Bluffton.
+We also have more than two dozen Green Power Solar Schools across the state, a project with the electric cooperatives of South Carolina to install 2-kW solar arrays and provide schools a renewable energy curriculum to help students learn about renewable energy and track output from their own solar panels.